mkj89/Cyclistic-Bike-Share-Analysis/README.md

 The insights gathered so far reveal that casual riders' usage tends to be more leisure-driven and less predictable, while annual subscribers exhibit more routine, consistent use of the service.
 These trends should be taken into account when devising strategies for converting casual riders into subscribers.
 For example, marketing efforts could highlight the benefits of a Cyclistic subscription for casual riders who want to increase their usage or use the service in a more routine manner.

-#### Weekly distribution of rides
+#### Ride duration vs Ride distance

-A deeper dive into the relationship between ride duration and ride distance further shows the differences between casual riders and annual subscribers.
+A deeper dive into the relationship between [ride duration](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/sql/ride%20duration) and [ride distance](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/sql/ride%20distance) further shows the differences between casual riders and annual subscribers.

 ![Trip duration](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/viz/Trips%20duration.png)
 ![Trip distance](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/viz/Trip%20distance.png)